gt124578/Pixel3Dmm/README.md

 Try Pixel3DMM directly in your browser without any installation:
-**[➡️ Live Demo on Hugging Face Spaces by alexnasa](https://huggingface.co/spaces/alexnasa/pixel3dmm)**
+**[➡️ Live Demo on Hugging Face Spaces by alexnasa](https://huggingface.co/spaces/alexnasa/pixel3dmm)** This fork is based on this repository to create a local implementation.
 <br>

 ---